ylw-PotatoTornado/dev-takehome-spr25/FRONTEND.md

 1. Build the Dropdown component in `src/components/atoms`.
 Use your discretion as to what props to give it.
 The existing components can serve as a helpful reference to decide how to structure the component.

 2. Build the needed table component in `src/components/tables`.
 You do not need to worry about pagination or status tabs for now.
-However, make sure it is responsive for mobile!
+However, try to make it responsive for mobile!
+Use your own discretion as to how to do that best.

 ### API Interactivity